skibz/tflobby/README.md

 also, note the environment variables expected to be present in the `servers` variable. they aren't required, but if you have an rcon password, you can add it and then administer your server via the chat bot. rcon operations are limited to map change, player roster reporting and arbitrary text messaging at the moment.

-it's highly recommended to configure the `hubot-auth` script if you plan on using this module with (or without) rcon capability. if you're going to set up a public lobby system, you don't want any old tom, dick or harry playing with your rcon commands or cancelling your lobby while it's still waiting for players.
+it's highly recommended to configure the `hubot-auth` script if you plan on using this module with (or without) rcon capability. in fact, this script assumes you've assigned admin, officer and rcon roles. if you're going to set up a public lobby system, you don't want any old tom, dick or harry playing with your rcon commands or cancelling your lobby while it's still waiting for players.

 other environment variables used are for a service hosted on my personal site that posts announcements to a steam group upon usage of a command this module exposes. i plan on releasing the source (php) for said service in the future. but until then...